Last Updated on February 10, 2022 by Shaun Snapp

 Doing Research or Using Gartner

 Considering the stakes involved, software buyers do surprisingly little research when deciding which software to purchase.
-Instead, companies reach out to both consulting companies and IT analyst firms.
+Most companies that buy software have no research capability and have an IT department that is faking its knowledge level to the rest of the company.
+IT departments are easily tricked, and they are routinely tricked by consulting companies like Accenture, WiPro, etc.., and tricked by IT analysts like Gartner.
 Due to the lack of internal resources to perform this research, most information about products to purchase comes from third-party entities.
-As my book Enterprise Software Selection describes, it is challenging to obtain objective advice on enterprise software because most of the entities providing information on this topic have conflicts of interest.
-The poor quality of this advice is well known among those that work in the industry.
-Still, for whatever reason, the lack of quality or objectivity is not generally stated in a published form.
+As my book Enterprise Software Selection describes, it is virtually impossible to obtain objective advice on enterprise software because nearly all of the entities providing information on this topic have financial conflicts of interest.

 How IT Analyst Firms Work